-Net position of the District is classified in two components.
+Net position of the District is classified in two components on its balance sheets.

 Net investment in capital assets consists of capital assets net of accumulated depreciation, and reduced by the outstanding balances of borrowings used to finance the purchase or construction of those assets.

 Unrestricted net position is the remaining assets less remaining liabilities that do not meet the definition of net investment in capital assets.